Maxwell fish eye for polarized light: Inclusion of polarization

-This equation could have either one real and two complex solutions or three real solutions, which will describe the ``polarized Coulomb profiles".
-When we start from the opposite direction, that is when we start from the Coulomb problem with Dirac monopole we will arrive to the "polarized Maxwell fish eye", i.e. the deformation of the "Maxwell fish eye" which preserves, in the presence of polarized light, all symmetries of initial scalar system.
-The latter is considered in detail in the next Section.
+This equation has either one real and two complex solutions or three real solutions, which describe the ``polarized Coulomb profiles".

+Conversely, when we start from the Coulomb problem with Dirac monopole we will arrive to the ``polarized Maxwell fish eye", i.e. the deformation of the ``Maxwell fish eye" which preserves, in the presence of polarized light, all symmetries of initial scalar system.
+The latter is considered in detail in the next section.